asaprahul/MessageGenerator-API/README.md

 # MessageGenerator API

-API to generate welcome messages for your hotel guests.
+API to generate welcome text-messages for your hotel guests.

 API implementation of the [Message Generator Project](https://github.com/MessageGenerator)